CapXTech/workbench/README.md

 ## Usage

 ### Fix Docker performance

+When Docker is consistently using all its assigned CPUs during build at all times, even when seemingly nothing is happening, it's best to restart Docker.
+I even reset it to factory defaults at some point.
+This seems to be a bug in docker.
+It can be mitigated by giving it a little more memory, and removing some CPUs from it to keep the system responsive.
+Symptoms: Using all CPU cores (e.g. 400% when 4 CPUs are assigned); extremely slow build times.

  - Set Memory to 4GB (from 2)
  - Set number of processors to 2 if you have 4 processors or 1 if you have 2 (half)
  - Remove shared directories other than /Users /tmp and /private